-Total number of non-compliances: 2
+Total number of non-compliances: 3

-Schedule 3,1 Compliance Requirement The Applicant must ensure that the Development complies with Section 129 of the Protection of the Environment Operations Act, 1997.
+Compliance Requirement The Applicant must ensure that the Development complies with Section 129 of the Protection of the Environment Operations Act, 1997.
 'Section 129 of the POEO Act 1997, provides that the Applicant must not cause or permit the emission of any offensive odour from the site, but provides a defence if the emission is identified in the relevant environmental protection licence as a potentially offensive odour and the odour was emitted in accordance with the conditions of a licence directed at minimising odour.
-Details of non-compliance 53 Odour complaints received by mill and EPA during reporting period.
+Details of non-compliance 14 Odour complaints received by mill and EPA during reporting period.
 Agency to which non- compliance was reported Complaints and action discussed with NSW EPA.
-Formal enforcement taken by regulators Pollution Reduction Program for Odour Emissions Reduction was added to the site Environment Protection Licence in October 2022.
-Response taken/proposed A project to reduce the odour from the Decanter building is being progressed and there is an increased focus on process ventilation and exhaust efficiency.
-In addition, community engagement has been a focus with five Mill tours offered to the local community.
+Formal enforcement taken by regulators No further enforcement taken by regulators during the reporting period.
+Pollution Reduction Program for Odour Emissions Reduction was added to the site Environment Protection Licence in October 2022.
+Response taken/proposed An odour reduction unit has been installed to reduce the odour from the Decanter building and is being commissioned during June 2024.
+Work continues with a focus on improving process ventilation and exhaust efficiency.
+Environmental Fact sheets on Botany Mill have been added to the Opal website, including Air Emissions, to help inform the general public on site processes.
+Odour complaints have significantly reduced compared to the previous three reporting periods.

 Schedule 3,3 Compliance Requirement Except as may be expressly provided in an EPL for the Development, the Applicant must comply with Section 120 of the POEO Act 1997 Details of non-compliance Two losses to Stormwater as reported in section 4.5.1 of this AEMR.
 Agency to which non- compliance was reported All reported to NSW EPA as pollution incidents.
 No further reporting required as the incidents were not material harm incidents.
-Formal enforcement taken by regulators None taken.
+Formal enforcement taken by regulators EPA issued an Official Caution related to incident on 01/09/2023.
 Response taken/proposed Response detailed in Section 4.5.1 of this AEMR.